Wellington Airport: Facilities

-Wellington Airport operates a single terminal at the east of the airport, with three piers: south, south-west and north-west.
+Wellington Airport's terminal at the east of the airport has three piers: south, south-west and north-west.
 The terminal and piers have a total floor area of 32300 m2.
 The main terminal building contains a common check-in area on the first floor and a common baggage claim area on the ground floor.
 Both connect to a retail and refreshment area on the first floor, looking out onto the runway.

 The gates in the south pier (Gates 3 to 12) and the gates in the main terminal building (Gates 18 to 20) serve regional aircraft.
 The gates in the south-west pier (Gates 13 to 17) are predominantly used by Air New Zealand domestic jets, and with the exception of Gate 14, all are jetbridge gates.
 The gates in the north-west pier (Gates 21 to 29) are used by Jetstar domestic jets and all international flights: when transferred to international use, these gates are referred to as Gates 41 to 49 (e.g. Gate 26 is referred to as Gate 46 when used for an international flight).

 Air New Zealand operates three lounges for Koru members: the Regional Lounge on the second floor of the main terminal for members travelling regionally on turboprop aircraft, the Domestic Lounge located after security screening in the south-west pier for members travelling domestically on Air New Zealand jet aircraft, and the International Lounge located after outbound passport control in the north-west pier for members travelling internationally.
 Qantas also operates a lounge after outbound passport control in the north-west pier; the lounge is available to Qantas Club members departing on international flights.

 Operations

 Wellington Airport has one runway: 16/34.
 As of 2024 the runway is 1815 m long threshold to threshold; with displaced thresholds at each end, the take-off run available is 1945 m for runway 16 and 1921 m for runway 34.
 The runway is grooved, which improves performance of the runway during wet conditions.
 In 2025 the airport began installation of an engineered materials arrestor system (EMAS), to increase the effective runway length to 1947 m in both directions.
+This was completed in March 2026.

 The airport has a night curfew from midnight to 6:00 am, although international arrivals are allowed as late as 1:00 am and there are numerous conditions and exceptions to the curfew, e.g. air ambulances are not subject to the curfew.
 In 2011, Qantas subsidiary Jetconnect was fined $12,000 after a delayed flight from Sydney landed at 1:47 am.